 For your business to grow, you want to build and maintain good credit.
 A good credit score opens doors for better interest rates on business loans and can even result in lower payments for your leases.

 Unfortunately, things happen that can negatively impact your credit score.
 Customers who are late on payments might make you late on payments.
 A change in the economy or technology could put your business behind.
 Even though there are unforeseeable and uncontrollable events that can hurt your credit score, there are some things that you can control that will make a positive impact.
+Read about e-commerce credit card.

 Making payments on time is one of the most significant steps you can make to improve your business credit score.
 By keeping up with your bills and debts, you are showing the kind of fiscal responsibility that will help repair your credit score.
 Consistently paying late or missing payments not only hurts your credit score but can damage your relationship with vendors and suppliers.

 If you do find yourself in a position where you aren’t able to make all of your payments, communicate with your creditors.
 They may have options to push back due dates, accept partial payments, etc. From there, pay off your largest invoice first.
 You may be able to limit the damage to your company’s credit by covering the costliest debts first.
+Learn about high risk merchant account provider.

 When you have a line of credit, whether it be a credit card or an account with a vendor, you want to avoid maxing out that credit amount.
 Your utilization rate is how much debt you have versus the amount of available credit to you.
 If you have a credit card with a $5,000 limit and owe $2,500, you have a 50 percent utilization rate.